Published 2020-10-03.

 Filenames relative to the top-level directory of the Jekyll web site.

-It is unnecessary to preface these paths with
+It is not necessary to preface these paths with

 Absolute filenames (first character is

-).
-This feature can be modified or denied where security is a concern by specifying an array of Ruby glob expressions in theFLEXIBLE_INCLUDE_PATHS
+/).
+This feature can be modified or denied where security is a concern by specifying an array of Ruby glob expressions in theFLEXIBLE_INCLUDE_PATHSenvironment variable. -

 Filenames relative to the user home directory (first character is

-).
-This feature can also be modified or denied where security is a concern by specifying an array of Ruby glob expressions in theFLEXIBLE_INCLUDE_PATHS
+~).
+This feature can also be modified or denied where security is a concern by specifying an array of Ruby glob expressions in theFLEXIBLE_INCLUDE_PATHSenvironment variable. -

 Executable filenames on the